 - 1. Good maintenance is your responsibility.
+Poor maintenance is an invitation to trouble.

+- 2. Follow good shop practices.

+- Keep service area clean and dry.

+Be sure electrical

-Poor maintenance is an invitation to trouble. - 2.
-Follow good shop practices. - Keep service area clean and dry.
-Be sure electrical outlets and tools are properly grounded.
+- outlets and tools are properly grounded.
+Use adequate

+- Use adequate light for the job at hand.